 The need for email security solutions has never been greater.
-With next-gen firewalls, artificial intelligence (AI) and other security solutions making it harder to get into businesses’ systems and applications, cybercriminals need to find others way in.
+With next-gen firewalls, artificial intelligence (AI) and other security solutions making it harder to get into businesses’ systems and applications, cybercriminals need to find other ways in.
 People, unfortunately, are often the chink in the armor.
-Several studies have revealed that more than 90 percent of cyberattacks begin with phishing emails.
+Studies have revealed eye-opening statistics.
+For instance, approximately 90 percent of data breaches begin with phishing.
+Further, 42 percent of employees reported clicking on an unknown link or other dangerous online activity.
+Phishing emails are opened 30 percent of the time.

 Social engineering attacks are something that businesses now deal with on almost a daily basis — along with the lost productivity, downtime, data loss, and reputation damage that cyberattacks can cause.

-The United States Computer Emergency Readiness Team (US-CERT) warns users to be suspicious of any email attachment, even if it seems to be coming from someone you know.
-Current email security threat trends, however, make confirming a sender’s identity be harder than you may think.
+The United States Computer Emergency Readiness Team (US-CERT) warns users to be suspicious of any email attachment, even if it seems to be coming from someone they know.
+Current email security threat trends, however, make confirming a sender’s identity harder than you may think.

 What Can You Do to Protect Your Clients?

 You also need to make sure basic hygiene and best practices are covered.
 Ensure your clients’ operating systems and software are up to date, and you promptly apply security patches.
-Hackers will exploit vulnerabilities, often using email as the way to deliver malicious code.
+Hackers will exploit vulnerabilities, often using email as a way to deliver malicious code.
 Additionally, talk to your clients about how often they train employees to keep them aware of trending email attacks and how to recognize them.
-Statista reports that about one-third of U.S. businesses and organizations hold cybersecurity awareness training once per year or less frequently than once per year — even though holding training more often can maintain awareness and good habits.
+Only about 25 percent of companies spend two or more hours per year holding cybersecurity awareness training – even though doing so can maintain awareness and good habits.

 Deal with Intrusions, by Design